Facetime, Skype, Whatsapp, and Snapchat, have replaced significant amounts of face-to-face conversation for many people.

-These apps allow us to converse with each other quickly and easily—overcoming distances, time zones, and countries.
-We can even talk to virtual assistants such as Alexa, Cortana, or Siri—commanding them to play our favorite songs, films or tell us the weather forecast.
+These apps allow us to converse with each other quickly and easily, overcoming distances, time zones, and countries.
+We can even talk to virtual assistants such as Alexa, Cortana, or Siri, commanding them to play our favorite songs or films or tell us the weather forecast.

-In fact, in these scenarios, we tend to only speak to other people when digital technology doesn’t operate successfully.
+In fact, in these scenarios, we tend to speak to other people only when digital technology fails to operate successfully.
 For instance, human contact occurs when we call for an assistant to help us when an item is not recognized at the self-service checkout.

-And when we can connect so quickly and easily with others using devices and applications, it is easy to start to overlook the value of face-to-face conversation.
+When we can connect so quickly and easily with others using devices and applications, it is easy to start overlooking the value of face-to-face conversation.
 It seems easier to text someone rather than meet with them.

 Bodily Cues

 My research into digital technologies indicates that phrases such as “word of mouth” or “keeping in touch” point to the importance of face-to-face conversation.
-Indeed, face-to-face discussion can strengthen social ties: with our neighbors, friends, work colleagues, and other people we encounter during our day.
-It acknowledges their existence, their humanness in ways that instant messaging and texting do not.
+Indeed, face-to-face discussion can strengthen social ties with our neighbors, friends, work colleagues, and other people we encounter during our day.
+It acknowledges their existence and humanness in ways that instant messaging and texting do not.

-A face-to-face conversation is a rich experience that involves drawing on memories, making connections, making mental images, associations, and choosing a response.
+A face-to-face conversation is a rich experience that involves drawing on memories, making connections, making mental images and associations, and choosing a response.
 A face-to-face conversation is also multisensory: it’s not just about sending or receiving pre-programmed trinkets such as likes, cartoon love hearts, and grinning yellow emojis.

-When having a conversation using video, you mainly see another person’s face only as a flat image on a screen.
-But when we have a face-to-face conversation in real life, we can look into someone’s eyes, reach out and touch them.
-We can also observe the other person’s body posture and gestures when speaking—and interpret these accordingly.
+When video conversing, you mainly see another person’s face only as a flat image on a screen.
+But in a real-life face-to-face conversation, we can look into someone’s eyes, reach out, and touch them.
+We can also observe the other person’s body posture and gestures when speaking and interpret these accordingly.
 All these factors contribute to the sensory intensity and depth of face-to-face conversations in daily life.

 Speaking to Machines